Kirt Niedrigh: Powers and abilities

 Niedrigh has the ability to absorb and duplicate the superpowers of metahumans and aliens.
 However he is not able to copy the knowledge or skills, so it will normally take time for him to master a new power.
 He absorbs energies of people within a certain range of him, anywhere from several feet to a mile radius.
 He has shown the capacity to manifest numerous powers at the same time.
 The absorbed powers only last for twelve hours at a time.

-Weaknesses

-Earth-Man occasionally shows difficulty in juggling multiple powers, and his body can be overloaded by absorbing too many at once.
-Usually the Earth-Man loses his duplicated abilities once out of range of the owner, but theoretically due to the length of time spent with them.

-Equipment

-As a member of the Legion of Super-Heroes he is provided with a Legion Flight Ring.
+As a member of the Legion of Super-Heroes, he is provided with a Legion Flight Ring.
 It allows him to fly and protects him from the vacuum of space and other dangerous environments.
-His ring has however been modified in order to keep him on a short leash and alter his morality.
-Earth-Man also temporarily possessed a Green Lantern ring given to him by Dyogene, a creature from within the planet Oa.
-This gives him all the abilities of the Green Lantern Corps.
+Earth-Man also temporarily possessed a Green Lantern ring given to him by Dyogene.

-Other versions

-Smallville Season 11
+In other media

-Kirt Niedrigh appears in the "Argo" arc of Smallville Season 11, a comic book continuation of the television series Smallville, as a member of the EarthGov army and Minister at odds with New Krypton.
+Kirt Niedrigh appears in Smallville Season 11: Argo as a member of the EarthGov army and Minister at odds with New Krypton.